 Folklore has it (always a trustworthy source, right?) that witches on a broomstick can’t fly in through crooked windows so the witch window provides excellent protection against incoming witches.
 Except this might be flawed thinking since if I were a witch I would probably just fly in through any of the other windows.
-Why does just one or two windows per house need this protection?
+Why do just one or two windows per house need this protection?

 2. New England Frugality

-Those windows could have been reused by frugal ew England builders by installing them in the gable end to provide light to what would otherwise be a room with fewer windows thanks to the new addition.
+Those windows could have been reused by frugal New England builders by installing them in the gable end to provide light to what would otherwise be a room with fewer windows thanks to the new addition.
 Seems plausible, perhaps.

 3. The Coffin Window

-This idea comes from the think that rather than try to bring a coffin down the tight and winding staircase of a historic home.
-Think Ross in Friends “Pivot!” the owners thought ahead and decided to build an angled window into the staircase on the off chance that when someone dies upstairs they would rather be able to first put them in their coffin then drag them out the coffin window onto the roof and down tp the ground rather than navigating the staircase.
+This idea comes from the thought that rather than try to bring a coffin down the tight and winding staircase of a historic home.
+Think Ross in Friends “Pivot!” the owners thought ahead and decided to build an angled window into the staircase on the off chance that when someone dies upstairs they would rather be able to first put them in their coffin then drag them out the coffin window onto the roof and down to the ground rather than navigating the staircase.

 That’s some incredible foresight and planning to solve a problem that is not really a problem.
 After all who actually brings the coffin upstairs to the deceased rather than ringing the deceased downstairs to the coffin?
 Then again I have never died in New England so I can’t say for sure what local customs are.